how do writ of assistance's work

 After obtaining one, an officer accompanies the husband to the marital home to collect clothes, medicine, and other items.
 He can show up, get what he needs, and vacate the premises without the worry of contempt charges or arrest.

-Called a “Civil Standby,” and very short in duration, such visits are limited to personal belongings and last approximately 15 minutes.
+Called a “Civil Standby,” and short in duration, such visits are limited to personal belongings and last approximately 15 minutes.
 It allows you to get in, get your things, and get out, nothing more.

 Related Reading: What to Know About Restraining Orders